-The Egyptians, Babylonians, and the Indus were among the first to incorporate and use many of such techniques but they were never interested in finding out the rules and axioms governing the geometry.
-The babylonians assumed value of Pi to be 3 and never challenged its accuracy.
+The Egyptians, Babylonians, and the Indus were among the first to incorporate and use many such techniques but they never worked out the rules and axioms governing geometry.
+The Babylonians assumed value of Pi to be 3 and never challenged its accuracy.

-Then came the age of Greek geometry and changed the entire perception towards it.
-The Greeks insisted that geometric facts must be established by deductive reasoning, much like how it is done these days.
-Thales of Miletus, regarded as father of geometry,gave a number of axioms and rules that were true based on reasoning (called mathematical truths) in the 6th century BC.
-Then came the likes of Pythagoras, Euclid and Archimedes whose geometrical axioms and rules are still taught in schools today.
+Then came the age of Greek geometry and everything changed.
+The Greeks insisted that geometric facts must be established by deductive reasoning, much as it is done today.
+Thales of Miletus, regarded as the father of geometry, proposed a number of axioms and rules that were truly based on reasoning (called mathematical truths) in the sixth century BC.
+Then came the likes of Pythagoras, Euclid, and Archimedes whose geometrical axioms and rules are still taught in schools today.

-4. Earliest practice of medicine
+4. Earliest Practice of Medicine

 Born in 460 BC, Hippocrates was an ancient Greek physician of the Classical age and was considered one of the most outstanding figures in the history of medicine.
-He was referred as the father of western medicine in recognition of his lasting contributions to the field as the founder of the Hippocratic School of Medicine.
+He was referred to as the father of Western medicine in recognition of his lasting contributions to the field and was the founder of the Hippocratic School of Medicine.